MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

 Kerberos admin server hostname.
 Default: *$::fqdn*.

 It should be real hostname, not DNS alias.
+See *client\_properties* for aliases usage.

 #####`kdc_conf`